 Big G is working on a total of three new Pixel handsets, according to Droid-Life.
 They’re codenamed Albacore, Blueline and Crosshatch, with the latter and formed tipped to be premium-tier, while the middle is rumoured to be an expensive high-end model, designed to compete with the iPhone X.

 The report cites the same “trusted source” who was behind the leak responsible for uncovering the identity of the Pixel 2 XL, so there’s no real reason to doubt the information.
 That said – like any rumour – it should be taken with a considerable grain of salt, as nothing’s set in stone.

 Related: MWC 2018

 That’s about all the solid (trust us, we’re using that word loosely) information we’ve stumbled upon pertaining to the Pixel 3, though some rumour-spinners are saying it’ll be equipped with an ultra-tall edge-to-edge screen to put it in a better position to rival Samsung’s upcoming Galaxy S9.

 Truth be told, Google’s smartphone roadmap for 2018 is reminiscent of Apple’s plan for 2017.
 It’s working on two high-end smartphones, like the Cupertino firm did with the iPhone 8 and iPhone 8 Plus, and a handset that’s said to push the boundaries (cough, cough, iPhone X, cough).

 The Pixel 2 and Pixel 2 Xl were announced at a standalone event in October 2017, leading many to believe that Google will hold a gathering around the same time this year to take the wraps off the Pixel 3 – and if that’s the case, we won’t see any sign of it at Mobile World Congress in February.

-What would you like to see from next year’s roster of Google Pixel smartphones?
-Let us know via Facebook or tweet us @TrustedReviews.
+What feature are you hoping to see on the Pixel 3?
+Let us know over on Facebook or Twitter @TrustedReviews.